madhu221b/uva-dl2-team11/blogpost.md

 It's common to describe such systems mathematically as a 'graph'.
 Formally, a graph G is a pair of sets $(V, E)$ such that $E = {(v_i, v_j) | v_i, v_j \in V}. $V$ is referred to as the vertices or nodes, and $E$ is referred to as the edges.
 The 'neighbours' of a node $v \in V$ are the set of nodes that are connected to $v$ by an edge.
 Because this structure is so common, there has been considerable interest in designing neural network architectures that can perform inference effectively on graphs.

-TODO need to reference this section.

-Many neural networks that operate on graphs work within the ‘message passing’ paradigm, where each layer of the network is responsible for aggregating ‘messages’ - functions of the node features - that are passed from a node to its neighbours (REF: GDL book).
+Many neural networks that operate on graphs work within the ‘message passing’ paradigm, where each layer of the network is responsible for aggregating ‘messages’ - functions of the node features - that are passed from a node to its neighbours [[13]](#13).
 Adding depth to the network allows information from more distant nodes to be combined, as each subsequent layer allows information to be passed one edge further than the previous one.
 This approach is a powerful one: by designing the network to process only local neighbourhoods, we allow weight sharing between all neighborhoods and allow the networks to process graphs with arbitrary sizes and topologies.
 However, this focus on local information can make it difficult to apply the Message Passing framework when interactions between distant nodes are important.
 We describe such datasets as exhibiting ‘long range interaction’ (LRI).
 Recent work has shown the message passing paradigm can fail in some surprising ways on LRI problems.

 First, it's clear that MPNNs may 'under-reach' if there aren't enough layers to allow important information to be combined from distant nodes (REF: oversmoothing).